vijayhv2020/Expense_tracker/README.md

-# Expense_tracker
+# Personal_Expense_tracker
-Expense_tracker_Project
+Personal_Expense_tracker

 Overview
-This Expense Tracker is a simple command-line application designed to help users manage their expenses.
+This Personal Expense Tracker is a simple command-line application designed to help users manage their expenses.
 It allows users to add, view, and track their expenses while saving them in a CSV file for later reference.

 Features
 - Add Expense: Input date, category, amount, and description for an expense.